greatroboticslab/HumanoidRobotTrainingData/video_processing/README.md

 Open a new tab and close the YouTube tab

+You need an extension for a browser, such as for firefox cookie management extenion (Get cookies.txt LOCALLY)
 ![Getting cookies from extension](get_cookies.png)

 Export youtube.com cookies from the browser then close the private browsing/incognito window so the session is never opened in the browser again.